Amended by the Board of Trustees of SUNY Rockland Community College on July 15, 2010, and again on March 24, 2025.

 W: Withdrawal

-A W indicates official withdrawal from a course after the refund period has ended.
-Courses officially dropped during the refund period do not appear on the student’s transcript.
+A “W” indicated official withdrawal from a course after the refund period has ended.
+Courses officially dropped during the refund period do not appear on the student’s

 X Grade

-When tuition is refunded as a result of the tuition appeal process, the grade of X may be issued by the College to withdraw students from their classes, eliminating their financial obligation to the College while preserving the acknowledgment of their attendance.
+When tuition is refunded because of the tuition appeal process, the grade of “X” may be issued by the College to indicate that the student has been withdrawn from their class(es) and that their tuition was refunded, eliminating their financial obligation to the College while preserving the acknowledgement of their attendance.